-A chart of accounts is used to organise a company’s finances.
-Financial transactions are used to generate financial statements which gives investors and management of a company an overview of a company’s financial health.
+A chart of accounts organises a company’s finances.
+One purpose of financial transactions is to generate financial statements.
+These statements gives investors and management information about a company’s financial health.

-How you categorise a financial transaction could have a huge impact on a company’s financial statements.
-For example, take a financial transaction of a $1M purchase of inventory of toys.
-By categorising the transaction in an expense category, this transaction will show up on the income statement as a $1M expense.
+How you categorise a financial transaction has a huge impact on financial statements.
+For example, take a financial transaction of a $1M inventory order of toys.
+The retailer categorises this in an expense category.
+The transaction will show up on the income statement as a $1M expense.

-However, this is not correct.
-According to the GAAP accounting standards, such a transaction should be categorised in an asset category.
+But this is not correct.
+According to the GAAP accounting standards, this transaction should be an asset category.
 The transaction will not show up on the income statement.

-This is because the purchase of toys is not a typical expense but rather an investment into an asset (i.e. toys) which the company plans to sell in the future.
-Therefore since the toys are a capital asset, the transaction must be categorised in an asset account.
+This is because buying toys is not a typical expense, but rather an investment into an asset (i.e. toys).
+The company plans to sell this inventory asset in the future.
+Since the toys are a capital asset, the transaction in categorised as an asset account.

-The chart of accounts is connected to the general ledger and financial statements.
-A mistake in the chart of accounts could lead to major errors in financial statements generated and therefore tax filings submitted to the government.
+Connect the chart of accounts to the general ledger and financial statements.
+A mistake in the chart of accounts may lead to major errors in financial statements.
+Thus it can affect tax filings submitted to the government.

 Does the chart of accounts look very different from business to business?

 This depends on the industries that you’re comparing.
 There are usually some similarities between charts of accounts of different industries.
-For example, many companies have “Common Stock” in their equity accounts and “Payroll” in their expense accounts.
+For example, many companies have “Common Stock” in their equity accounts.

 But companies usually have different income accounts.
-For example, a toy retailer would have the income account “Sale of Power Ranger toys” whereas a digital marketing company might have “SEO marketing services”.
+For example, a toy retailer has the income account “Sale of Power Ranger toys”.
+A digital marketing company may have “SEO marketing services” as an income account.